#49 Dotter

 WHAT OXFAM IS DOING TO HELP PEOPLE OVER THE LONG TERM

 The last 20 years have presented numerous challenges to the people and environment of the Gulf Coast, one of the most vital, and most impoverished, regions of the country.
 When the BP oil spill hit in 2010, coastal communities were still recovering from several devastating hurricanes (including Katrina, in 2005) which killed hundreds of people, destroyed homes and businesses, battered wetlands, and decimated the seafood industry.
-The COVID-19 pandemic took a particularly brutal toll on Black and Brown communities in the Gulf states.
+The COVID-19 pandemic took a particularly brutal toll on people of color in the Gulf states.

 Oxfam America has worked in the region since launching its first domestic humanitarian response to Hurricane Katrina in 2005.
 With funding from the W.K.
-Kellogg Foundation, Oxfam has maintained a Good Jobs program in Louisiana and Mississippi for the last six years, with the goals of strengthening job quality, work support, and worker competitiveness.
+Kellogg Foundation, Oxfam has maintained a Good Jobs program in Louisiana and Mississippi for the last six years, with the goals of strengthening work force development and policy advocacy at state and local levels.

 Oxfam joined with labor unions and other allies calling on Congress to fund affordable, accessible child care, and help ensure living wages for providers and all workers.
 Nancy Andrews/Oxfam